nightmaregaurav/addressdb-nepal/README.md

 # addressdb-nepal
 Database of address in nepal, Province, Districts and local government.
 With hq of province and districts.
 And ward numbers of local levels.

+## Source:
+ - Data about local government are extracted from: https://sthaniya.gov.np/gis/website/ and https://sthaniya.gov.np/gis/
+ - Data about District and District capital are collected from various documents.(Might be outdated)

 ## Note:
 - Prefer copying content of file and executing in your sql command prompt/terminal
 - Importing from file may fail